History of Rangers F.C.: Smith's return (2007–2011)

 In the domestic cup competitions, Rangers won the League Cup after beating Celtic 2–1 after extra time.
 They lost 1–0 to Celtic in the fifth-round replay in Scottish Cup, however.
 The match was marked by several incidents: three Rangers players were sent off and Celtic manager Neil Lennon and Ally McCoist were involved in a pitch-side altercation at the final whistle.

 In Europe, Rangers automatically qualified for the UEFA Champions League group stages for the second season in a row.
 They drew Manchester United, Valencia and Bursaspor.
 Rangers were unbeaten in their first three group stage games, with a 0–0 draw at Old Trafford (the only team to keep a clean sheet at the Theatre of Dreams in the entire 2010–11 season), a 1–0 victory over Bursaspor at Ibrox and a 1–1 draw at home to Valencia.
 A 3–0 defeat in Valencia, followed by a 1–0 loss at home to Manchester United, ended Rangers' chances of qualifying for the last sixteen, but third place and a spot in the UEFA Europa League was already secured after Bursaspor failed to pick up a point in five games.
 In the last group match, Rangers drew 1–1 in Turkey, giving Bursaspor their first Champions League point.
-As a consolation, Rangers made it to the last sixteen of the Europa League, beating Sporting Lisbon on away goals in the last 32, but lost to PSV Eindhoven on aggregate.
+As a consolation, Rangers made it to the last sixteen of the Europa League, beating Sporting CP on away goals in the last 32, but lost to PSV Eindhoven on aggregate.

 On 6 May 2011, it was confirmed that David Murray had sold his controlling interest in the club (85.3%) for £1 to Wavetower Limited, a company owned by businessman Craig Whyte.